 In the 1918-1919 pandemic, people thought opium, alcohol or quinine would cure the Spanish Flu.
 Others believed shutting all the windows and doors and boiling chillies, and allowing the fumes through the house would stave off the virus.

 Similarly during COVID-19, quake cures abounded.
 The QAnon movement was urging people to drink MMS, effectively just a bleach.
-Other influencers advised burning essential oils, taking herbal remedies or large doses of vitamin C, or were using COVID-19 as an opportunity to sell overpriced hand sanitiser or fake testing kits, which prompted the World Health Organisation to publish ‘Coronavirus disease (COVID-19) advice for the public: Mythbusters’ on their website.
+Other influencers advised burning essential oils, taking herbal remedies or large doses of vitamin C, using Ivermectin – a medication used to treat parasitic infections, or were using COVID-19 as an opportunity to sell overpriced hand sanitiser or fake testing kits, which prompted the World Health Organisation to publish ‘Coronavirus disease (COVID-19) advice for the public: Mythbusters’ on their website.

 During both pandemics, some people objected to having to wear a mask.
 In Australia in 1919, masks were ridiculed and became known as ‘muzzles’ or a ‘nosebag habit’, while in the US people protested in the streets and an ‘Anti-Mask League’ was established in San Francisco.
 In California, a man was shot when he attacked a police officer trying to make him wear a mask.